refinedev/refine/documentation/docs/advanced-tutorials/ssr/nextjs.md

 Note that we're importing `NextRouteComponent` from `@pankod/refine-nextjs-router/app` instead of `@pankod/refine-nextjs-router`.
 This is because we're using the `app/` directory and we need to import the `app` version of the `NextRouteComponent`.

 :::note
 `"use client";` is a directive that instructs Next.js to opt-out from Server Components.
 This is because **refine** and dependencies are not yet compatible with Server Components.
-Thats why we're using it in both `layout.tsx` and `page.tsx` files.
+That's why we're using it in both `layout.tsx` and `page.tsx` files.
 :::

 :::note
 `checkAuthentication` does not work with `app/` directory.
-You need to handle the authentication your views while using `app/` directory.
+You need to handle the authentication of your views while using `app/` directory.

-**refine** aims to provide a middleware for `app/` directory to substitue `checkAuthentication` but it's not available yet.
+**refine** aims to provide a middleware for `app/` directory to substitute `checkAuthentication` but it's not available yet.
 :::

 :::info